 I doubted whether the Mycenaean king would allow Mycenaean mercenaries serving Crete to take such valuable armor with them.
 I also wondered how thrilled warriors would be to wear such cumbersome gear and whether it was used much at all.
 David didn’t argue the point, but he did think it would be cool to have my Mycenaean warriors wear the boar tusk helmet.
 I agreed and am making the change.

-I later found a site online suggesting this bronze armor wasn’t produced until late in the 1400s, which won’t make it a factor until the third book in my trilogy.
+I later found a site online suggesting this bronze armor wasn’t produced until late in the 1400s, which won’t make it a factor until the third book in my series.
 But boar tusk helmets were used throughout the period.
 Homer describes them and artwork of the period shows them.
 The slivers of tusk are attached to a leather helmet, often with bronze cheek guards.
 A plume or tassel would sometimes adorn the top.
 Only the tusk slivers were found with the exhibited armor.
 The original leather would have disintegrated, being biodegradable.